Consumption, savings and investment: plan and multiply

 Although it involves some risk, this is the main way to increase the likelihood of preserving and growing the real value of money, protecting it from inflation and bringing it closer to future goals.

 There are several options – investment funds, stocks, bonds, real estate, among others – with different levels of risk and return opportunities.
-The key is to understand that risk and return are typically related and that investment should be viewed as a medium- to long-term process.
+The key is to understand that risk and return are typically related and that investing should be viewed as a medium- to long-term process.

 A simple financial plan… and SMART

-• Measurable – Being able to track what has already been achieved and what still needs to be achieved, without the need to constantly monitor results, thus avoiding emotional decisions.
+- Measurable – Being able to track what has already been achieved and what still needs to be achieved, without the need to constantly monitor results, thus avoiding emotional decisions.